Rakish Bingham: Hamilton Academical

 Bingham signed for Hamilton Academical in August 2016.
 On 9 November 2016, he signed a contract extension, keeping him at Hamilton until May 2018.
 In November 2017, Bingham extended his contract by a further year keeping him at the club until May 2019.
 He left Hamilton in January 2019.

 Cheltenham Town

 After his release by Hamilton, Bingham signed a short-term contract with Cheltenham Town on 31 January 2019.

 Doncaster Rovers

 Having been without a club after leaving Cheltenham at the end of the 2018–19 season, Bingham signed for League One club Doncaster Rovers in November 2019.
 He left the club in January 2020, his contract having expired.

 Dundee United

 On 6 February, Bingham signed for Dundee United on a contract until the end of the 2019–20 season.
 In May 2020 and was announced that he would be one of eight players leaving the club in the summer following the expiry of his contract.

 Ebbsfleet United

 On 3 September 2020, Bingham signed for National League South side Ebbsfleet United.
+He departed the club at the end of the 2024–25 season.

+Farnborough

+On 20 June 2025, Bingham joined National League South side Farnborough on a two-year deal.